andreibunea99/Poisson-Image-Editing/README.md

 # Poisson Image Editing Project
 In this project, I implemented Poisson image editing techniques based on the SIGGRAPH 2003 paper by P. P´erez, M. Gangnet, and A. Blake.
-Our implementation consists of a Python Jupyter notebook that includes four main tasks.
+The implementation consists of a Python Jupyter notebook that includes four main tasks.

 ## Task 1: Grayscale Image Editing
 In this task, I selected a grayscale image and marked out a region R using a polygon.
 I then removed the selected region and filled it in using Equation (2) in the paper to solve for unknown intensity values inside the region R. I tested the method in both smooth regions and regions with edges (high-frequency) and reported the behavior as the size of the selected region increased.